This is my experience applying for a visa to live in France as the spouse of a French citizen.

 After the first year, if you want to stay longer, you can apply to renew your residence.
 You should submit your application 2-3 months before your first visa (VLS-TS) expires.

-At that point you’ll get a residence card (an actual card), for either 1, 2, 4 or 10 years.
+At that point, if your application is approved, you’ll get a residence card (an actual card), for either 1, 2, 4 or 10 years.

 The length of the validity of this card will depend on how your département manages things, how well you speak French, how long you have been married, and as far as I can tell, how much the agent assigned to your case likes you.